-Design-wise, keep in mind your White Space and Encapsulation principles, and make sure your readability is easy peasy.
+Design-wise, keep the White Space and Encapsulation principles in mind, and make sure your landing page is easy to read.

 Psychology Concept #41: Imagery

-As mentioned in the storytelling topic (psychology concept #3) there’s a lot you can do with imagery to tap into your visitor’s subconscious.
-Use your hero shot strategically to help move your visitors along through the decision funnel.
+As mentioned in the storytelling topic (psychology concept #3), there’s a lot you can do with imagery to tap into your visitor’s subconscious.
+Use your hero shot strategically to help your visitors move through your decision funnel.

-Imagery ideas and options for you to consider:
+Here are some imagery ideas and options for you to test:

-- Show happy people using your offer.
-Here’s an example where Highrise redesigned their landing page to include imagery of a happy user:
+Show happy people using your offer.
+In this example, Highrise redesigned their landing page to include imagery of a happy user:

-If we could unlock all the secrets to how the subliminal brain works and apply them to our landing pages, whipping out conversion rates would be like:
+If we could unlock all the secrets to the brain’s operations and apply them to our landing pages, cracking the conversion rate code would be like: